PERFORMANCE-EVENTS 2010 - 2012

 I told some stories about some of the other people I had met throughout the festival and performed a script with Alison, one of the people who accepted my invitation.

-I proposed and gave reasons for us to learn a dance together.
+I gave reasons for us to learn a dance together.
 The last reason was this:

 "And when I was 12 years old, my father took me to the circus, the greatest show on earth.
 There were clowns and elephants and dancing bears; and a beautiful lady in pink tights flew high above our heads.
 And as I sat there watching the marvelous spectacle I had the feeling that something was missing.
 I don't know what, but when it was over, I said to myself, 'Is that all there is to a circus?'
 Is that all there is, is that all there is?
 If that's all there is my friends, then let's keep dancing.
 Let's break out the booze and have a ball.
 If that's all there is…"